Intuitionistic Fixed Point Logic: Soundness

-Moreover, all typing judgements above are derivable by the rules of Lemma~\ref{lem-typ-rifp}. \end{theorem} In this Section we prove this theorem {(Sect.~\ref{sub-soundness-proof})} and read off from it a program extraction procedure for $\IFP$-proofs {(Sect.~\ref{sub-pe})}.
+\end{theorem} In this section we prove this theorem {(Sect.~\ref{sub-soundness-proof})} and read off from it a program extraction procedure for $\IFP$-proofs {(Sect.~\ref{sub-pe})}.
 We also study the realizers of natural numbers {(Sect.~\ref{sub-rnat})} and wellfounded induction {(Sect.~\ref{sub-rwf})}.

 \emph{Remarks\/}.
 1. From the general version of the Soundness Theorem one sees that Harrop formulas $B$ can be freely used as assumptions (or axioms) as long as their Harrop interpretations $\reah(B)$ are true.
 For example, $\BT_{\less}$ (Brouwer's Thesis, defined in Sect.~\ref{sub-wf}) is a Harrop formula (for an arbitrary relation $\less$) and one can show that $\reah(\BT_{\less})$ is equivalent to $\BT_{\re\,\less}$ and hence true.
 Therefore, $\BT_{\less}$ (without restriction on the relation $\less$) can be used as an axiom in a proof without spoiling program extraction.